Bing

 Can I include my pet in my will? | Providing for your pets by leaving money in a pet trust in your estate plan

-Originally published: 23 January 2023 | Last updated: 16 March 2026 TL;DR – Including Your Pet in Your Will Yes, you can include your pet in your Will, but pets cannot inherit directly because UK law classifies them as property.
-Instead, you name a pet caregiver and leave a conditional sum of money for your […]
+Originally published: 23 January 2023 | Last updated: 2 April 2026 TL;DR: Including Your Pet in Your Will You can add your pet to your Will but UK law treats animals as property which prevents them from receiving direct inheritances.
+You should select a pet caregiver who will get a protected money amount which you […]

 The post Can I include my pet in my will? | Providing for your pets by leaving money in a pet trust in your estate plan appeared first on The U.K. Legal Wills Blog.